alexkappa/terraform-provider-auth0/CONTRIBUTING.md

 AUTH0_CLIENT_SECRET=<your-auth0-client-secret>
 ```

-Then, run `make testacc`.
+Then, run `docker-compose up -d && make testacc`.

 **Note:** The acceptance tests make calls to a real Auth0 tenant, and create
 real resources.
-Certain tests, for example for custom domains
-(`TestAccCustomDomain`), also require a paid Auth0 subscription to be able to
+Certain tests also require a paid Auth0 subscription to be able to
 run successfully.

 **Note:** At the time of writing, the following configuration steps are also